- Created: Monday, 24 October 2011 14:38

 Do not copy and paste information from this website, for any purpose, onto your own website or blog, or into listserv posts, discussion group posts, or onto message boards.

-Do not upload any of the articles (web pages), worksheets, images, slide shows or handouts on this website to other websites, including intranets.
-Do not send them to anyone as email attachments.
-Do not link to any document or image with a .pdf, .pptx, .ppsx, .jpg, .png or .gif extension.
+Do not upload any of the articles (web pages / html pages), worksheets (pdf pages), images, slide shows or handouts on this website to other websites, including intranets and the cloud.
+Do not send them to anyone as email attachments, or distribute them on USB flash drives (USB sticks; thumb drives) or the like.
+Do not link to any document or image with a .pdf, .ppt .pptx, .ppsx, .jpg, .png or .gif extension.
 Do not convert any of the web pages into .pdf files for any purpose whatsoever.
 Do not present any of the material on this site as your own work.
 To do any of these things is a violation of copyright.

 Please read this before downloading pdf or pptx files